13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 Keep your pup entertained indoors with this Interactive Puzzle Toy for Large Dogs while you finish cutting and fitting.

-Pro tip: Test the neck opening by slipping two fingers between fabric and fur—that’s the perfect comfort zone for a 45-minute park session without chafing.
+Pro tip: I have also tried it on and the neck opening is a little big, but not too big.
+I will slip two fingers into the gap between the fabric and the fur, and I’m comfy for a 45-minute dog park session without chafing.

 📸 Photo credit: Instagram @meijuknits